liferay/liferay-docs/userGuide/en/chapters/12-server-configuration.markdown

 the system on which CAS will be running.

 Once your CAS server is up and running, you can configure Liferay to use it.
-This is a simple matter of navigating to the *Settings -> Authentication -> CAS* tab in the Control Panel.
+This is a simple matter of navigating to the *Settings &rarr; Authentication &rarr; CAS* tab in the Control Panel.
 Enable CAS authentication, and then modify the URL properties to point to your CAS server.